Skip to main content

 • “I was shocked by the beauty and the locations I got to witness made me feel like I was actually there.”

-• “From JDM to motorsports, while also touching more niche subjects like lowriders and donks, there's a playlist for everyone.”
+• “From JDM to motorsports, while also touching more niche subjects like lowriders and donks, (hell, soon we'll even have RC cars), there's a playlist for everyone.”

 • character development

-• “I can't even imagine how much time and money was wasted in dialogue and character development for it to be the most irrelevant and absolute worst part of the game.”
+• “I can't even imagine how much time and money was wasted on dialogue and character development for it to be the most irrelevant and absolute worst part of the game.”

 Skip Critic Reviews